ericgchu/testRepo/README.md

 ### header 3
 #### header 4

-The more # you use the smaller it gets
+## Header 2 Style

-## Header 2 style
+The more #'s you use the smaller it gets

 ## Ordered list